 Most people encounter periods of stress in their lives.
 However, when stress becomes chronic, it can affect other components of health.

-The National Institute on Mental Health (NIMH) reports that repeated stress can disrupt functioning of the immune, digestive, cardiovascular, sleep, and reproductive systems.
+The National Institute on Mental Health (NIMH) reports that repeated stress can disrupt the functioning of the immune, digestive, cardiovascular, sleep, and reproductive systems.
 Even more cause for concern, the continued strain that stress places on your body may contribute to serious health problems, such as heart disease, high blood pressure, diabetes, and mental illness.

 The restorative impact of the endorphins from a round of golf, along with the meditative nature of the focus it requires may help reduce stress.
 Additionally, exercising outdoors, or “green exercise,” is actually better than indoor exercise when it comes to stress reduction.